sara-sabr/ITStrategy/TeamMandate/Mandate.md

 - Define the vision of IT within ESDC
 - Briefing senior management on key organisational problems and recommended steps to address them
-- Orchestrate the IT ecosystem to bring strategies to completion
-- Support teams to introduce modern IT practices and processes
-- Set key guiding digital investments principles and rules for project onboarding
-- Provide recommendations on resource IT resource allocation
+- Present recommended course of action to any ESDC governance body
+- Challenge current thinking and approaches

 ## Team's Guiding Principles

 ### Add Value

 All efforts must deliver measurable impacts.
 Implement strategies -- do not be a document factory

 ### Work collaboratively

 Collaborate with anyone and everyone who can _add value_.
 This includes, but is not limited to, all Canadians, all levels of government, all departments, all private sector organizations, and all governments.

 ### Continuous learning